nuxt/awesome/README.md

 - [nuxt-custom-elements](https://github.com/GrabarzUndPartner/nuxt-custom-elements) - Publish your components as a vue-custom-element standalone build.
 - [nuxt-prune-html](https://github.com/LuXDAmore/nuxt-prune-html) - Module to prune html before sending it to the browser (it removes elements matching CSS selector(s)), useful for boosting performance showing a different HTML for bots.
 - [nuxt-page-generator-helper](https://github.com/GrabarzUndPartner/nuxt-page-generator-helper) - Generate your pages statically without using payload extractors.
+- [nuxt-font-loader-strategy](https://github.com/GrabarzUndPartner/nuxt-font-loader-strategy) - Helps to load fonts and activate them by preloading.

 ### Tools